 Stylist advice:

-- Choose dense cotton, not transparent fabric
+- Choose dense cotton instead of transparent fabric

-Result: minimal, structured, and always expensive-looking.
+Result: minimal, structured, and consistently polished.

 4. Knit Set in Neutral Colors (Controlled Comfort)